Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages – 1940-1945:

-For information on voyages made in between those mentioned here, please see the documents received from the National Archives of Norway and Hague's Voyage Record above.
+For information on voyages made in between those mentioned here, please see the documents received from the National Archives of Norway and A. Hague's Voyage Record above (as can be seen, she often carried depth charges for the escorts).
 Follow the convoy links provided for further details; the Commodore's notes and/or narrative are also available for some of them and several Norwegian ships took part.

-In Febr.-1941 she sailed in Convoy SL 65, which left Freetown on Febr.
-10 and arrived Liverpool on March 8; Morgenen, however, stopped at Belfast Lough on March 5 (according to A. Hague, she had become a straggler), later proceeding to Avonmouth, with arrival there on March 9.
-The Norwegian Belita, Belinda, Bur (damaged - follow link for info), Fernlane, Senta and Polartank are also listed (see link in Voyage Record).
-A. Hague now has Morgenen, together with Emma Bakke, Garonne and Sveve, in Convoy OB 299, which originated in Liverpool on March 19 and dispersed on the 25th, Morgenen arriving New York on Apr.
+With Belita, Belinda, Bur (damaged - follow link for info), Fernlane, Senta and Polartank, she went back to the U.K. again in Convoy SL 65, which left Freetown on Febr.
+10-1941 and arrived Liverpool on March 8 (link in Voyage Record); Morgenen, however, stopped at Belfast Lough on March 5 (according to A. Hague, she had become a straggler), later proceeding to Avonmouth, with arrival there on March 9.
+A. Hague now has her, together with Emma Bakke, Garonne and Sveve, in Convoy OB 299, which originated in Liverpool on March 19 and dispersed on the 25th, Morgenen arriving New York on Apr.
 7 (she had joined from Milford Haven).
-She returned to the U.K. in May in Convoy HX 126 from Halifax, in which M/T John P. Pedersen and several other ships were sunk.
-Morgenen, sailing in station 82, had a cargo of gasoline; her destination is given as Barry Roads where she arrived on May 29, before proceeding to Avonmouth.
-Follow the links for a lot more details on this convoy; several reports are available.
-The following month she shows up, with destination Curacao, in Convoy OB 334, which originated in Liverpool on June 11 and arrived Halifax on the 25th; Morgenen arrived Curacao on July 3, having started out from Milford Haven on June 10 - A. Hague says she had been detached from the convoy on June 20.
-Bur, Chr.
+Having made a voyage to Baltimore and on to Halifax (Page 1), she headed back to the U.K. on May 10 in Convoy HX 126, in which M/T John P. Pedersen and several other ships were sunk.
+Follow the links for a lot more details; several reports are available.
+Morgenen, sailing in station 82, had a cargo of gasoline and her destination is given as Barry Roads, where she arrived on May 29, before proceeding to Avonmouth.
+The following month she's listed, with destination Curacao, in Convoy OB 334, which originated in Liverpool on June 11 and arrived Halifax on the 25th; Morgenen arrived Curacao on July 3, having started out from Milford Haven on June 10 - A. Hague says she had been detached from the convoy on June 20.
+He has also included Bur, Chr.
 Th.
-Boe, Nova, Petter, President de Vogue, Stigstad and Vardefjell are also listed (again, ref. link provided in the Voyage Record)
+Boe, Nova, Petter, President de Vogue, Stigstad and Vardefjell (again, ref. link provided in the Voyage Record).

 The following comes from the Commodore's notes: